CasBogart/MINOTAUR/README.md

 2am
 character animated and some labyrinth issues sorted out

+330am
+character spritesheet fixed, was a bit wonky before and would transition weird.

 to add:
 scoring (decrease slowly over time, incentivizes speed) seeding of maze